 Tuition and Payments

 The total tuition for the 200-hour program is $2,200, with each immersion being $1,100.
 There are payment plans available upon request. $350 and your application holds your place until 6 weeks before the immersion begins, when registration closes and the total tuition is due.
 You also have the option of paying $1,900 for BOTH immersions, saving $300, if you plan to complete the training within one year.

 How to Register

-Your spot is held when your paperwork has been received and processed along with either your initial deposit or the total tuition for the immersion.
+Your spot is held when your paperwork has been received and processed along with either your initial deposit ($350) or the total tuition for the immersion.
 Download the registration packet here, and pay the deposit/upload application for February’s Wild Roots here.
-If you are paying via payment plan, the Karmic Contract is also required to hold your place; all of these details are listed in our registration packet.
+If you are registering for another immersion OR would like to pay the full tuition of $1900 for both immersions ($300 discount), please email us for a special link.
 Danielle is always open to any questions and can be reached via email at Info@LivingMandalaYoga.Com.